Want to improve your cardiovascular health, reduce inflammation, reverse disease and drop a few pounds while you are at it?

 2. Nigella Sativa or Black Seed

 Recent studies revealed that there is Antibacterial activity of Nigella sativa.
-In this article by greenmedinfo peer-reviewed and published research demonstrated that this powerful life-saving seed has remarkable healing benefits including:
+In this article by greenmedinfo peer-reviewed and published research demonstrated that this powerful life-saving seed has remarkable healing benefits including and it can reverse disease:

 - Helicobacter Pylori ~ Compared to triple eradication therapy, black seed possess useful anti-H. Pylori activity.